epfl-cs358/2025fa-SLAMaleykoum/README.md

 The Python files are used for TCP monitoring and for displaying the received data in a structured format.

 ## Conclusion

+# TODO : revoir conclusion
+SLAMaleykoum demonstrates the transformation of a standard RC car into a fully autonomous robot capable of real-time mapping, localization, and navigation.
+By distributing computation across two ESP32-S3 microcontrollers and leveraging FreeRTOS, the system achieves a robust, modular, and fully self-contained architecture.

+The project involved addressing multiple hardware and software challenges, leading to practical design choices and algorithmic optimizations suited to embedded constraints.
+Overall, SLAMaleykoum provides a solid foundation for future improvements and stands as a complete and extensible SLAM platform for autonomous robotics on resource-limited hardware.